 The second differentiating factor is the number of quality stages a translation undergoes.
 Typically, there can be up to four, depending on the value of the content.
 The fewer the quality stages, the lower the cost and the quicker the turnaround.

-You should include anticipated costs for the number of client feedback rounds and total project management time for facilitating the translation and stakeholder communication involved.
+The anticipated number of rounds of client feedback should be included in the cost, as should project management time – someone has to orchestrate the translation and communicate with the various stakeholders.
 Not all agencies are upfront about this fee, so be sure to request that PM time is accounted for in the quote.

 4) Translation Memory and glossary updates